All Saints Presbyterian Church (ASPC) is a relatively new church but one with roots stretching back much longer.

 A Move to Newcastle - for All Saints

-The first services there were the installation of our Minister for Pastoral Care, Revd Benjamin Wontrop on Saturday 12th October 2019 and then our thanksgiving and dedication services on Sunday the 13th October 2019.
+The first services there were the installation of our Minister for Pastoral Care, Revd Benjamin Wontrop on Saturday 12th October 2019, followed by our thanksgiving and dedication services on Sunday the 13th October 2019.
 We give thanks to God for His goodness to us thus far and we prayerfully rely on Him as we look to proclaim His truth to the people of the North East and worship Him here, with all the saints.